What Is Tezos and Is XTZ a Good Investment in 2022?

 What stands out about price predictions for XTZ is that there are very few (if any) bearish price predictions for the next few years.
 Practically all are bullish in their outlook.
 As we’ve mentioned, the supply and demand of XTZ points toward price increases in the future.

-While most of its Circulating supply is the number of cryptocurrencies or tokens that are publicly available and circulating in the crypto... is taken up in staking, demands are still increasing.
+While most of its circulating supply is taken up in staking, demands are still increasing.
 Therefore, we think that XTZ could be an excellent long-term investment.
 How far it goes may depend on several factors.

 Will Tezos Overtake Ethereum?